-Constance Wu Is Allegedly ‘Hated’ On Her New Movie Set — And Is A Bigger Diva Than J.Lo
+Constance Wu Is Allegedly ‘Hated’ On Her New Movie Set — And Is A Bigger Diva Than JLo

 “She’s a total piece of work.
 She thinks it’s OK to treat people badly and say out loud whatever comes to her.”

 Hustlers is about three former strip club dancers who join forces to “turn the tables on their Wall Street clients.”
-It also stars mega-stars Jennifer Lopez and Cardi B. However, sources claim that Constance is a bigger “diva” than either of her more famous colleagues.
+It also stars mega-stars Jennifer Lopez and Cardi B. However, sources claim that Constance is a bigger “diva” than either of her more-famous colleagues.

 “Constance is the most hated person on set.
-She is rude to everybody, but most of all the crew.”
+She is rude to everybody, but most of all the crew,” shared a Fresh Off The Boat source.

-The actress has been a strong voice for more diversity in Hollywood, and had garnered much goodwill after the success of her summer romcom Crazy Rich Asians, which featured an all-Asian cast — the first film to do so (outside of Asia) since The Joy Luck Club.
+The actress has been a strong voice for more diversity in Hollywood and had garnered much goodwill after the success of her summer rom-com Crazy Rich Asians, which featured an all-Asian cast — the first film to do so (outside of Asia) since The Joy Luck Club.

 However, her darling reputation went up in smoke after she expressed her displeasure when Fresh Off the Boat was renewed, tweeting multiple expletives and negative comments.